Opera star inspires top chefs

 - Bring water to a boil in a large pot and add the pasta, broccoli.
 Add the peas during the last 2 minutes of cooking.
 Cook until pasta is tender (according to package instructions), drain in a colander.

 - Meanwhile, sauté the onions, red pepper in butter until tender.
 Stir in the mushroom and cook for about a minute.

 - Stir in the condensed soup and gradually stir in the milk.

-- Add the pasta, chicken, seasonings, soup mixture, parmesan cheese and half of the mozzarella cheese to the baking dish and stir well.
+- Add the pasta, chicken, seasonings, soup mixture, wine, parmesan cheese and half of the mozzarella cheese to the baking dish and stir well.

 - Top with the remaining mozzarella cheese and bake uncovered for 30 minutes.